… the Blog

 I was born and raised in Vancouver on Canada’s west coast.
 I still live there today.
-In school I was always a bit of a nerd, much more drawn to math and science than anything else, other than history.
 I dove into books quite early and stayed there for most of high-school, emerging with a vocabulary rather larger than my contemporaries.
 Oddly enough this did little to endear me to my peers.

 I loathed sports, probably because I was absolutely terrible at them.
 This has abated as I have grown older and become fitter, but I’m still pretty disinterested in them.
 I went right into university after high-school and majored in political science.